 COBRA allows individuals who received coverage through their ex-spouse’s employer to continue this coverage for a period of time provided that that person pays the full premium of the coverage.
 Not all health insurance plans are eligible for COBRA coverage, however.
 Specifically, if the employer employs fewer than 20 workers, COBRA coverage is not available.
 Similarly, if the employer is the federal government or a religious organization, COBRA will not apply to allow the coverage to continue.

 To continue coverage under COBRA, you must first actually be covered under your spouse’s employer’s plan prior to the divorce.
 You are not eligible to begin coverage under COBRA after the divorce is finalized if you were not actually covered before the divorce.
 Once the divorce is finalized, the plan administrator must be notified.
 He or she will send you information about how to accept COBRA coverage, its cost, and your rights under COBRA.
 You will then have 60 days from the date of the notice to make your decision regarding COBRA coverage.
-Although you can change your mind as often as you want during those 60 days, you may not elect coverage after that period has past.
+Although you can change your mind as often as you want during those 60 days, you may not elect coverage after that period has passed.
 You may cancel your COBRA coverage at any time.

 By discussing health insurance with your attorney at Ayo and Iken as part of your divorce consultation, your attorney may be able to help you obtain spousal support that can help pay part of your COBRA premium while the divorce is pending and for a period of time after the divorce is finalized.